sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-01/chapter-10/README.md

 # Chapter 10: Bitcoin Script

+This chapter and next are both prerequisites for Chapter 12.

 ## UTXO Model

 Bitcoins are locked in outputs of transactions.
 To spend bitcoins in an output, a transaction has to provide a matching key in its input.
 Bitcoins can only be transferred to new outputs when the key can open the lock successfully.
 This is the so called UTXO（Unspent Transaction Outputs）model.
 As an example shown below, two transactions each have one input and one output.
 The input on the right spends the output on the left.